staticTJO/MedDroid/README.md

 # MedDroid
-Added The Notificaiton button to the action bar
+Layouts done.
+Need someone to go into the layouts and setup the ID etc.